 Continuum Care, Inc. (CCI), Hospice and Continuum Care Home Health, LLC (CCHH) of St. Croix, St. Thomas and St. John, are Virgin Islands Companies and CCI is the first hospice in the US Virgin Islands.
 CCI is also the first Medicare certified hospice in the US Virgin Islands.
 We started on St. Croix in 2000, and expanded our services to St. Thomas and St. John in February 2004.

 Our goal at CCI is to provide care to the terminally ill at home, in a supportive environment in which the patient is alert, free of pain, and, along with those that he or she has chosen, makes the decisions regarding care.
 We are dedicated to making their end-of-life as comfortable and dignified as possible.
-To date, we have provided end-of-life care to over 1000 patients and their families, many of whom were able to return home from the mainland to be with their loved ones.
+To date, we have provided end-of-life care to Virgin Islanders and their families, many of whom were able to return home from the mainland to be with their loved ones.

 CCI employs over 65 Virgin Islanders; most in a licensed capacity, on all three islands.
 In addition to providing hospice care, CCI is also a licensed continuing education provider.
 We provide continuing education for VI health care professionals and are very active in providing health care education for the community.